Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/amazon-linux-2.md

 *Optional:* The following steps are for verifying the integrity of the package.
 They are not necessary to move on to [installation](#option-1-if-installing-using-a-downloaded-rpm-package).

-7. Download Kong's official public key to ensure the RPM package's integrity:
+7. Download Kong's official public key to ensure the integrity of the RPM package:

     ```bash
     $ curl -o kong.key https://bintray.com/user/downloadSubjectPublicKey?username=kong